SPIRITUAL DIRECTION IN THE PROVINCE

 Susan has been a spiritual director for 7 years.
 She was trained at Adelynrood School for Spiritual Direction.
 She is happy to meet with all seekers and also has a particular focus on addicts and alcoholics in recovery.
 She is able to meet with directees at her home in Ashland.
 She worships at Trinity Episcopal Church in Meredith.
 She meets with a spiritual director herself, and is also part of a peer group of spiritual directors.
 In lieu of a fee, she asks for a voluntary contribution towards an organization that provides scholarship for people with addiction issues.

 Sandi has been a spiritual director since 2017, after completing a practicum with Still Harbor (Boston) and a Master of Divinity at the Episcopal Divinity School.
-She is privileged to walk as companion to others in their spiritual journey, drawing deeply from her experience working with a spiritual director for 7 years and as a person in recovery for over 29 years, practicing a daily spiritual program.
+She is privileged to walk as companion to others in their spiritual journey, drawing deeply from her experience working with a spiritual director for over 10 years and as a person in recovery for over 30 years, practicing a daily spiritual program.
 It is from that well of gratitude that Sandi finds vocational and spiritual inspiration.
-She serves as curate at All Saints Episcopal Church, Peterborough, NH, and sees directees in Peterborough and in Manchester, for individual and group direction.
+She serves as an intentional interim priest, and sees directees for individual and group direction virtually or in person.
 Sandi meets regularly with a spiritual direction supervisor.
 Her practice has a particular focus on addiction and recovery, and for all seeking a closer relationship with the Holy.
-Fees are based on a sliding scale.

 Julie Cook – Portsmouth, NH